pulibrary/pul-store/README.md

 $ rake fits:download
 ```

-The databases has a couple of models that needed to be seeded, so in addition to `create`, `migrate`, etc. do
+The database has a couple of models that needed to be seeded, so in addition to `create`, `migrate`, etc. do

 ```bash
 $ rake db:seed